-MH-CET provides you a total of 150 minutes to solve 200 questions.
+MAH-CET provides you a total of 150 minutes to solve 200 questions.
 Out of these 150 minutes, you should try to spend 45 to 50 minutes on Verbal Ability.
-Remember, the top institutes in MH-CET do have sectional cut-offs and you are advised to balance your sectional attempts in case these institutes are your target.
+Remember, the top institutes in MAH-CET do have sectional cut-offs and you are advised to balance your sectional attempts in case these institutes are your target.
 In case you are targeting institutes other than the top ones, you can probably devote extra time to the areas of your strength and try to maximize your overall score in the exam.

-Another unique aspect of this exam is that all the questions from different sections are randomly scattered and are not arranged section wise.
-If this happens this time also then also it is advisable to attempt the questions from the same section in one go.
+Another unique aspect of this exam is that all the questions from different sections are randomly scattered and are not arranged section-wise.
+If this happens this time also, then also it is advisable to attempt the questions from the same section in one go.

 The paper also has a few questions based on verbal reasoning like statement /arguments, statement /assumption, statement/course of action etc.

-To score well in verbal section you need to focus on reading comprehension, vocabulary and grammar.
+To score well in verbal section, you need to focus on reading comprehension, vocabulary and grammar.
 It is very important to strengthen the fundamentals of reading comprehension and critical reasoning.
-Overall the feel of the paper is easy to moderate so you should try to maximize your attempts with reasonable accuracy of 75-80%.
+Overall the feel of the paper is easy to moderate, so you should try to maximize your attempts with reasonable accuracy of 75-80%.